Silk Road Adventure: Fann Mountains & Best of Uzbekistan

 The cost of the tour doesn’t include:

-• Medical costs and insurance.
+• Medical expenses and insurance.

 Additional Services:

-• Supplement for additional night on departure:
+• Supplement for additional night on arrival or departure in hotel 3*:

-• Single room – 50 USD / per room / per night,
+• single room – 50 USD / per room / per night,

-• Double room – 60 USD / per room / per night.
+• double room – 60 USD / per room / per night.

-• sedan: +25 USD one way,
+• sedan: +25 USD one way;

-• minibus: + 40 USD one way
+• minibus: + 40 USD one way.

 Accommodation: